-- (a) Protect national and public interest; or particular sections of the public - . (d) Facilitate a constructive partnership between the □Government and CSOs in order to advance the □public interest; □ - . (e) Provide opportunities for people to serve public □interest; (How?)□ - . (f) Benefit the public at large or particular sections □of the public; □ - (g) Demonstrate and continue to increase CSO's avalue to the larger communities of which they aform a part; a - (h) Promote compliance by CSOs with their legal pobligations to exercise effective control and management over the administration of their activities and funding; and precipitation of their activities and funding; and precipitation of their activities and funding activities activities activities activities activities and funding activities ac - (i) Promote the delivery of emergency relief services and other types of public services by CSOs (instead of PBOs), and promote the effective use of public and private financial resources by CSOs for such purposes. □ - .
+(a) Protect national and public interest; or particular sections of the public

+- (d) Facilitate a constructive partnership between the □Government and CSOs in order to advance the □public interest; □ - (e) Provide opportunities for people to serve public interest; (How?) - (f) Benefit the public at large or particular sections □of the public; □ - . (g) Demonstrate and continue to increase CSO's avalue to the larger communities of which they aform a part; a - (h) Promote compliance by CSOs with their legal □obligations to exercise effective control and management over the administration of their activities and funding; and □(retained) - (i) Promote the delivery of emergency relief services and other types of public services by CSOs (instead of PBOs), and promote the effective use of public and private financial resources by CSOs for such purposes. □ - .
 (Should there be a line about promoting the effective use of public and private financial resources by MBOs?) - 6.
 PBOs shall serve to supplement or complement the efforts made by Govt to: - 6.
-PBOs shall serve to supplement or complement the efforts made by the Government to: re-phrase - (a) Protect life and health of all living beings and reduce suffering and poverty: - . (b) Prevent and alleviate human and animal suffering and □poverty; □ - . (c) Disseminate knowledge and advance learning; - (d) Contribute to the development of - . the Country economically, socially, culturally and democratically; - . (e) Assist in the protection and promotion of national culture and heritage;
+PBOs shall serve to supplement or complement the efforts made by the Government to: re-phrase - . (a) Protect life and health of all living beings and reduce suffering and poverty; - . (b) Prevent and alleviate human and animal suffering and poverty; D - (c) Disseminate knowledge and advance learning;

+(d) Contribute to the development of

+- . the Country economically, socially, culturally and democratically; - (e) Assist in the protection and promotion of national culture and heritage;

-- (f) Protect the natural environment; and \Box - . (g) Promote good governance, social harmony and Gross National □Happiness. - .
-No CSO shall: - . (a) Do anything to impair the sovereignty, security, unity and territorial integrity of Bhutan; - . (b) Engage in any activities that are directly related to public elections; □Rephrase be engaged in party politics, campaigning for parties in elections etc. - . (c) Do anything to destroy the peace, stability and well-being of the nation; \Box - . (d) Be involved in any incitement to an offence on the grounds of race, gender, language, religion or region; \Box - . (e) Be involved in political activity; - .
-Violate the spiritual heritage of Bhutan as expressed in Article 3 of the Constitution; - . (g) Be involved in conducting activities or managing institutions whose primary purpose is public religious worship; \Box - . (i) Be organized or operated exclusively for financial gain.
+- . (f) Protect the natural environment; and \Box - (g) Promote good governance, social harmony and Gross National

+Happiness. - No CSO shall: - (a) Do anything to impair the sovereignty, security, unity and territorial integrity of Bhutan; - (b) Engage in any activities that are directly related to public elections; □Rephrase be engaged in party politics, campaigning for parties in elections etc. - (c) Do anything to destroy the peace, stability and well-being of the nation; - . (d) Be involved in any incitement to an offence on the grounds of race, gender, language, religion or region; \Box - . (e) Be involved in political activity; - .
+Violate the spiritual heritage of Bhutan as expressed in Article 3 of the Constitution; - . (g) Be involved in conducting activities or managing institutions whose primary purpose is public religious worship; \Box - . (h) Compel any person to belong to another faith by providing reward or inducement for a person to belong to another faith; and \Box - . (i) Be organized or operated exclusively for financial gain.